veeto

 Key Takeaways

-• Requires large outdoor events to offer drink spiking test kits and protective lids starting July 2026.
+• Requires large outdoor events to offer drink spiking test kits and protective drink lids starting July 2026.

 • Mandates event staff to contact authorities when drink spiking is suspected or reported.